-If you would like a referral to San Jose – Santa Clara County probate attorneys or estate planning lawyers to help with an estate plan to avoid probate, we are happy to provide recommendations.
+If you would like a referral to a San Jose – Santa Clara County probate and estate planning attorney we are happy to provide recommendations.

-Our expertise is in selling probate real estate.
+- Our expertise is in selling probate property.
 We know the proper legal forms to use and understand the probate process.

 - Once the estate administrator gets a certified copy of Letters Testamentary, we can get hired to sell real estate.

-With Trust administration title to real estate gets held in a living trust when the person died, the successor trustee may have the power to sell the real estate.
+When a person has a Trust, title to real property gets held in a living trust.
+When the person dies, the successor trustee may have the power to sell the real estate.
 See our Trusts page for more information on trusts.

 My experience extends beyond real estate.
-I had power of attorney managing my mother’s health care for 10 years before she passed away at age 96.
-Losing loved ones comes with grief and sadness.
+I had power of attorney managing my mother’s health care and finances for 10 years before she passed away at age 96.
+Losing loved ones comes with tremendous grief and sadness.